 Which is better for international travel?

 The choice between a forex card and a credit card depends on your preferences and requirements.
-If you are a frequent traveller who want to save only on international spends, choosing a forex card would be a reasonable option.
+If you are a frequent traveller looking to save only on international spends, choosing a forex card would be a reasonable option.

 However, if you are looking for a card to save on your overall travel spends, choosing a credit card would be a smarter choice.
 You can save on your international spends with low or zero forex markup fee while availing multiple travel benefits, including, accelerated rewards/cashback, redemption of accumulated rewards against travel expenses, complimentary lounge access, free hotel memberships & stays and more.